 The first step is to prep all of the veggies.
 Make sure the onion is chopped and the garlic, ginger, cilantro and peppers are very finely chopped or minced.

 Remove the bay leaves and cinnamon stick and squeeze in the lemon juice.
-Taste, and add more garam masala, cayenne pepper, salt etc. Serve with naan or basmati rice.
+Taste, and add more garam masala, cayenne pepper, salt etc. Serve with naan or basmati rice and enjoy!

-- A NOTE ABOUT SPICE: The first time I made this recipe I used two serrano peppers with seeds and it was way too spicy for me.
-I have a low spice tolerance, but my entire face was sweating after I finished a bowl of this.
-LOL!
+The first time I made this recipe I used one serrano peppers with seeds and it was way too spicy for me.
+I have a low spice tolerance, but my entire face was sweating after I finished a bowl of this lol.
 The second time, I used one serrano pepper with no seeds and it wasn’t spicy enough.
-UGH!
-I finally settled on two serrano peppers with no seeds, which was perfect for me.
+SO, I finally settled on one serrano peppers with a couple of seeds, which was perfect for me.

-- The amchur powder is necessary to make this a true authentic chana masala, but if you can’t find it, fresh lemon juice will work just fine.
-Add the lemon juice at the end of the cooking process.
+The amchur powder is necessary to make this a true authentic chana masala, but if you can’t find it, fresh lemon juice will work just fine.
+You’ll want to add the lemon juice at the end of the cooking process.

 Easy Vegan Chana Masala